 Only a few hours before the Christmas Eve gift exchanging and not enough time or money to find, buy, and wrap enough gifts to fill that giant stocking of Great Grandmothers!
 I went through my house collecting small treasures I had bought though the years-- a beautiful candy dish, a treasured pair of earrings, a necklace that Great Grandmother had admired one day, plus anything else that I thought she might enjoy.
 Still it was not enough to fill more than the toe and foot of that large stocking.

 Frantically I called my daughter, my sisters, and nieces asking for anything-- small, large, old, new, or even gag gifts, to help fill that stocking.
 I asked them to bring anything and everything to the Christmas Eve gathering that evening.Treasures Untold

 Late Christmas Eve night, after the Christmas family gathering to enjoy a meal and watch children unwrap a present from Great Grandmother and to watch Great Grandmother unwrap a present from each of her children and grand children, I headed home with bags and bags of loving gifts and treasures the family had gathered together so we could fill that giant stocking.
 One sister's favorite warm, furry hat that Great Grandmother could wear on cold days at the cabin, another sister's lovely gloves to wear while driving, and still another sister's new towel set-- bought because it perfectly matched her color scheme.
-It perfectly matched Great Grandmother's color scheme also.
-Perfume, jewelry, treasured decorative ornaments, some home-baked cookies in a Christmas tin, and so much more.
+(It perfectly matched Great Grandmother's color scheme also.)
+Perfume, jewelry, treasured decorative ornaments, some home-baked cookies in a Christmas tin, and so much more.Here Come Santa Claus . . .

 "I heard the bells on Christmas Day-- " Sure did!
 I was still wrapping Christmas presents at midnight.
 A few hours of sleep later the alarm went off.
 Everyone knows that Great Grandmother is always up by 7:30 am.
 With wrapped gifts in the back seat and a warm cup of coffee on the dash-- off I dashed to Great Grandmother's house.
 As quietly as possible I filled that huge stocking and piled more gifts on the patio around the door.
-I rang the doorbell and ran for the bushes!
+I rang the doorbell and ran for the bushes!Surprise!

 Boy, I did not know that Great Grandmother could move that fast!
 She opened the door and immediately spotted me peering at her through the bushes.
 "What are you doing down there?," she wanted to know.
 As I stood up she spotted the stocking and all the presents piled around the door.
 A look of wonder and surprise filled her eyes.
 With laughter she turned to me and said, "I don't know what surprises me most.
 The stocking or you in the bushes!"Merry Christmas and a Happy New Year!

-Everything You Ever Wanted in Clip Art!
-Tons of clip art on the combined sites of two cousins (Clipart Mountain and ABKL Designs) that includes all the clip art: animals, people, houses and buildings, cultural clip art, food graphics, hobby images, dance, music, religious clip art, sports images, holiday clip art, medical clip art links, photos, education, school, books, doctors, nurses, garden, flowers, fantasy, awards, and tons of other clip art and clip art links.
+The complete list of clip art on the combined sites of two cousins (Clipart Mountain and ABKL Designs) that includes all the clip art: animals, people, houses and buildings, cactus, computers, cultural clip art, food graphics, hobby images, dance, military, music, religious clip art, sports images, holiday clip art, medical clip art links, photos, education, school, books, doctors, trains, seasons, nurses, garden, flowers, fantasy, awards, pride ribbons and everything else you might want in clip art.

 Bobbie Jean Peachey